Table of Contents

 Basic qualifications:

-- Minimum education like 12th standard
+- Should have minimum education like 12th standard.

 Roles and Responsibilities